 You Live Far Away from Family

-It can be expensive to travel home, and the costs go up if you need to travel at the last minute for an emergency.
-It helps to have a good emergency fund saved up to cover the cost of last-minute tickets to home or other family members in the event of a medical emergency or a funeral.
+It can be expensive to travel home and the costs go up if you need to travel at the last minute for an emergency.
+It helps to have a good emergency fund saved up to cover the cost of last-minute tickets to go home or visit other family members in the event of a medical emergency or a funeral.

 - Price the cost of an airline ticket and other expenses, and start saving up for that.

-- Remember that last-minute bookings are often more expensive.
+- Remember that last-minute bookings can often be more expensive.